-When building your college list, cast a wide net and apply to several types of colleges: competitive private colleges, less competitive private colleges, your state flagship public college, regional state campuses, and community colleges (learn more about application fee waivers at the Common App or NACAC).
+When building your college list, you should apply to many types of colleges: competitive private colleges, less competitive private colleges, your state flagship public college, regional state campuses, and community colleges (learn more about application fee waivers at the Common App or NACAC).

 The types of colleges you should include will vary based on factors like your academics and the major you want to pursue.
-Colleges have different financial aid policies, so the amount of financial aid you receive will look very different across your list.
-Having a variety of colleges on your list will give you more options come the spring when you’re making your college decision.
+Colleges have different financial aid policies, so the amount of financial aid you receive will be very different across your list.
+Having a variety of colleges on your list will give you more options this spring when you’re making your college decision.
 Remember, just because you apply to a college does not mean you have to attend.

 Use net price calculators

-Don't just look at the cost of attendance each college lists on their website because you might pay much less with financial aid.
+While the cost of attendance each college lists on its website is helpful, it shouldn’t be the only number that matters.
+You will likely pay less with financial aid.
 Every college is required to include a net price calculator on its website.
-The net price calculator will give you an idea of how much financial aid you could receive, which can provide a more accurate estimate of how much that college might cost you.
+The net price calculator will give you an idea of how much financial aid you could receive, which can provide a more accurate estimate of how much it will cost to attend.
 These calculators will require you to enter some personal and financial information, but this means they can provide a personalized view of how much financial aid students in similar situations to yours received in the past.